Updated on October 26, 2022

 Meal Planning and Cleaning

-On my weekly pages, I include my weekly meal plan for dinners.
-I also write down each day’s cleaning task.
 I clean different rooms of my house on different days.
-For example, Mondays I clean the bathrooms, so each Monday has that written that down.
-If you clean by task – say Mondays you vacuum the house – write it down!
+For example, I clean the bedrooms on Mondays, so each Monday has that written down. Â If you clean by task – say Mondays, you vacuum the house – write it down!

 Master List